 - Cooperatively participate in the interactive process if you believe you will need disability accommodation when you return to work.

-- Employees returning to work after five (5) or more consecutive workdays due to illness or injury must report to Health Services (Building 26) for an evaluation of their condition and ability to resume customary work.
-Returning employees are required to provide a medical release to return to work from their healthcare provider.
+- Employees are required to provide a Return to Work Certification Form from their healthcare provider.
 This release must include any information regarding medical restrictions that may affect the employee’s ability to perform their job, as certified by the treating healthcare provider.

 - Review the University of California Fact Sheet on Partial Disability Stay at Home/Return to Work Program to get information regarding returning to work on a reduced schedule.